A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods

 In graph theory the delta-wye or $\Delta$-Y transformation takes a triangle in a graph and replaces it with a new three-valent vertex incident to the three vertices of the triangle, the Y-$\Delta$ operation takes a three-valent vertex and reverses this process.

 The $\Delta$-Y and Y-$\Delta$ transformations have been used in converting electric circuits since at least 1899 \cite{Kcircuit} and are now a standard technique taught in circuit analysis textbooks with a particularly important application in three-phase power systems (see for example section 11.5 of \cite{JHJC}).
 The $\Delta$-Y and Y-$\Delta$ transformations are also very interesting and widely studied as pure graph theory.
 The main question on these operations studied as pure graph theory is $\Delta$-Y reducibility, that is when can a graph be reduced to a single vertex or another small fixed graph of interest using $\Delta$-Y and Y-$\Delta$ transformations, series parallel reductions, and removal of loops and degree one vertices \cite{EdeltaY, Gthesis, TdeltaY, Wagner, Yu0, Yu}, including algorithmic concerns \cite{DYintro, GSA, Tr}, and variants with marked vertices known as roots or terminals \cite{Dthesis, ACGP}.
 Generalizing the application in electric circuits, the $\Delta$-Y transformations are also important in statistical mechanics (see \cite{Opotts, Fpotts, PBstartriangle, AUYANG198957, Bstartriangle} and the references therein).
 In this context they are usually known as \emph{star triangle relations}.
-In quantum field theory these transformations are also important, either again known as star triangle relations, see for instance \cite{CDI, GSstartriangle, Brbig, Cmsc, borinsky2021graphical}, or as the \emph{method of uniqueness} originating from \cite{Parisi:1972zm}, see also \cite{Kazakov:1983dyk, Gracey1992OnTE} for some important subsequent development and uses.
+In quantum field theory these transformations are also important, either again known as star triangle relations, see for instance \cite{CDI, GSstartriangle, Brbig, Cmsc, borinsky2021graphical}, or in the form of the \emph{method of uniqueness} originating from \cite{Parisi:1972zm}, see also \cite{Kazakov:1983dyk, Gracey1992OnTE} for some important subsequent development and uses.